-The young man stood gracefully, his bearing regal despite the wrinkles in his expensive clothes and the cuts and bruises on his unshaven face.
+The young man stood gracefully, his bearing regal despite the wrinkles in his expensive clothes and the scrapes and bruises on his unshaven face.
 He sneered contemptuously at the other men in the holding cell as he approached the guard.
 "I told you fuckers I wouldn't be in here long.
-Sucks to be you!" he laughed as he stepped into the hallway, already anxious to taste the freedom.
+Sucks to be you!" he laughed as he stepped into the hallway, already anxious to taste his freedom.

-He followed the guard to the front desk and bestowed his most charming smile on the pretty blonde clerk sitting there.
+He followed the guard to the front desk and bestowed his most charming smile on the pretty, blonde clerk sitting there.
 "Please tell me you're the angel who's handling my paperwork," he said smoothly, his smile widening when she blushed and nodded.
 He glanced down, surreptitiously checking out her tits as he gleaned her name from her ID.
 "Well Lauren, that makes me a very happy man," he replied in a low voice that he had been told on more than one occasion made women's panties drop.

 "You're not going to be happy for long, Edward," barked a steely voice behind him.
 Edward barely held in the eye roll as he turned to meet the cold, hard gaze of his father.
 "Finish your paperwork and meet me at my car."